 If an individual is resident and domiciled in the United Kingdom, they will be taxed on their worldwide income and capital gains.

-If an individual is not UK resident, they will usually be taxed on their UK-source income, but will not generally be taxed on capital gains, other than UK residential property or carried interest, even if the asset is located in the United Kingdom.
-Gains in respect of UK residential property owned by non-residents are subject to UK CGT at 28%.
-The tax charge has been extended to all UK property disposed of by non-UK residents and also shares in 'property-rich' non-UK companies from April 2019.
+If an individual is not UK resident, they will usually be taxed on their UK-source income, but will not generally be taxed on capital gains, other than in respect of UK property / property rich companies or carried interest, even if the asset is located in the United Kingdom.
+Gains in respect of UK residential property owned by non-residents has been subject to UK CGT at 28% for a number of years and the tax charge has been extended to all UK property disposed of by non-UK residents and also shares in 'property-rich' non-UK companies from April 2019.